-Circadian rhythm refers to the body’s sleep-wake cycle, which regulates energy levels throughout the day in response to light changes in our environment.
+Circadian rhythm refers to the body’s sleep-wake cycle, which regulates energy levels throughout the day in response to light changes in our environment as well as other influences.
 It influences various bodily functions including eating habits, metabolism, hormone release, and body temperature.

 Insomnia is a sleep disorder characterized by difficulties falling or staying asleep throughout the night.

 It becomes more prevalent as people age, and even more so after spinal cord injury.
 Many complications of spinal cord injury including bladder problems, impaired motor control, pressure sores, body temperature dysregulation, and anxiety can contribute to insomnia.

 3) Sleep Apnea and Other Respiratory Disorders